Scottish Marine Technology Park (SMTP)

 Our team consists of a group of experienced, yet diversely skilled individuals, spanning different technical, non-technical, sectoral and personal backgrounds.

-With a solid history in the UK Submarine Service, Sam comes to the project with extensive project management experience across the shipping and water waste industries.
-Originally part of the Cleanship offering within the Malin Group, Sam joined the SMTP project in July 2019 as Business Unit Manager.
-He will harness his skills and experience to transform the site into an innovation hub for the marine industry in Scotland.
+With a solid history in the UK Submarine Service, Sam comes to the project with extensive project management experience across the shipping and water waste industries, skills he will utilise in his role as Operations Adviser.

 Paul Dumble is a Chartered Waste and Resource Manager, bringing over 30 years of experience to this role having started in 1988 in the design and development of pollution control and natural remediation techniques that were applied to industrial and oil sites across the UK.
 He is a member of the Chartered Environmentalists Soil and Stones Group, and played a key role in the early master planning for the land clearance and preparation of Olympic 2012 site in London.
 Paul has worked extensively in the Middle East developing large-scale oil remediation projects and brings a wealth of experience in the development of best practices utilising natural soil remediation processes.